tarwn/fictitiousApp/ReadMe.md

 Folder structure
 ==================

-THis is a mix of special files and application files.
+This is a mix of special files and application files.
 Some of the special files are specific to build services, deployment environments, etc.

 * .circleci/config.yml - CircleCI Build Config (Location Required)